-Well there are monster riffs and then there are quite literally MONSTER RIFFS.
+Well, there are monster riffs and then there are quite literally MONSTER RIFFS.
 Perhaps the most famous riff that the band ever recorded, Blue Oyster Cult’s “Godzilla,” was just that.
 The band’s classic track was issued on their Spectres album.
-The record was the follow-up to their mega hit album Agents of Fortune.
-The song “Godzilla,” was written by Donald Roeser, also known as Buck Dharmer.
-Buck sang lead vocal on the song.
+The record was the follow-up to their mega-hit album Agents of Fortune.
+The song “Godzilla,” was written by Donald Roeser, also known as Buck Dharma.
+Buck sang the lead vocal on the song.

 # 1 – (Don’t Fear) The Reaper

 It would be pretty hard to argue against (Don’t Fear) The Reaper coming in at the Number 1 spot on our Top 10 Blue Oyster Cult Songs list.
 The song was one of the most famous rock songs to come out of the classic rock era.
 It was easily Blue Oyster Cult’s biggest hit.
-And in the most simplest terms, its one helluva song!
-The lead vocal on the track was sung by Buck Dharmer.
-The song’s message according to multiple interviews with Buck Dharmer. was one of eternal love.
-Regardless of the message, the song will never fade from the memories of any young adult or teenager growing up in the 1970’s.
+And in the simplest terms, it’s one helluva song!
+The lead vocal on the track was sung by Buck Dharma.
+The song’s message according to multiple interviews with Buck Dharma. was one of eternal love.
+Regardless of the message, the song will never fade from the memories of any young adult or teenager growing up in the 1970s.
 One of those soundtrack of your life songs.